What Christians Need to Understand about the Spirit of the Law vs. the Letter of the Law

 2 – Love People

-The reason Jesus said to love people is because this affects how you deal with them.
+The reason Jesus said to love people is that this affects how you deal with them.
 Think of all the ways the Bible describes love and all the things it does.
 Patience, kindness, not keeping a record of wrongs, and the list goes on.
 Having love of people carries with it the spirit of the law as Jesus said.

 3 – Depend on the Holy Spirit to help you